chrisbward/Stacks-Hello-World-Tutorial/README.md

 make quickstart
 ```

+## Goals

+- basic hello world app that can explain itself
+- NEVER regresses, should work every. single. time.
+- BDD automated testing with Cypress, Cucumber and Cucumber-preprocessor
+- Unit tests with Jest
+- live reload development with webpack
+- TypeScript, but vanilla, breaking out of React
+- dockerized development environment (vscode devcontainer) w/ clarinet installed (v0.32.0)
+- make build system
+- basic jenkins build steps

 ## VS Code Devcontainer

-VS Code should automatically open the repo inside a devcontainer, ./Dockerfile
+If you're using VS Code it will detect and ask to open the repo inside a devcontainer, ./Dockerfile

 Once the terminal is available, for a live-reload dev environment type;